lorisleiva/laravel-actions-docs/2.x/upgrade.md

 ## One method for both input and output

 On v1, you could use the `asX` methods to insert logic *before* the `handle` method is executed and/or the `getAttributesFromX` methods to provide custom parsing between the pattern and the attributes.
-You'd then need to implement an other method such as `response` or `consoleOutput` to insert logic *after* the `handle` method.
+You'd then need to implement another method such as `response` or `consoleOutput` to insert logic *after* the `handle` method.

 On v2, you no longer need to remember which method to call for hooking data before and/or after for each pattern.
 Instead, you have exactly one point of entry for each pattern: `asController`, `asCommand`, etc.